 The Bible provides many examples in both the Old and New Testaments of God issuing verdicts or judgments.
 “He will judge [rule against] the nations, heaping up the dead and crushing the rulers of the whole earth” (Ps.
 110:6, NIV).
 “For the Lord will vindicate [rule in favor of] his people and have compassion on his servants” (Ps.
 135:14).
 “But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation” [not guilty] (Col. 1:22).
 “Now we know that God’s judgment against those who do such things is based on truth” (Rom.
 2:2).
 These are just a few such examples of verdicts involving nations and individuals.

 Just as Satan (the accuser) plants condemning thoughts in our minds or causes us to feel overwhelmingly guilty when he brings charges against us, God plants merciful thoughts in our minds and assures us he doesn’t condemn us when he issues his verdict.
-After we’ve received the verdict, we’re free to act with authority backed by that verdict.
+After we receive the verdict, we’re free to act with authority backed by that verdict.

-It’s important to realize that a legal verdict and its execution are distinct from each other.
-God’s verdict in our case expresses his decision and will, but it’s our responsibility to execute or enforce the verdict.
+It’s important to realize that a legal verdict is distinct from its execution.
+God’s verdict in our case expresses his decision and will, but it’s our responsibility to enforce the verdict.

 This process we’ve considered isn’t limited to God’s courtroom environment.
-In fact, most of us will not consciously be aware of such a setting, but the process is relevant to everyday situations.
+In fact, most of us won’t consciously be aware of such a setting, but the process is relevant to everyday situations.

 God’s legal system defines how he resolves matters in his kingdom.
-Everything he does is legal and ethical, and he will never violate his nature.
-We need to operate within that legal system at all times; especially when we know we’re guilty of sin, we violate God’s protocols or way of doing things, we miss God’s intent, we have condemning thoughts about ourselves, the devil resists us or invades our domain – that realm over which we have authority and responsibility.
+Everything he does is legal and ethical, and he’ll never violate his nature.
+We need to operate within that legal system at all times.
+Especially when we know we’re guilty of sin, we violate God’s protocols or way of doing things, or we miss his intent.
+Also when we have condemning thoughts about ourselves, the devil resists us or invades our domain — that realm over which we have authority and responsibility.

 We must discover God’s will, then enforce it.
 That’s how we legally and appropriately respond to each of these experiences.
 We can discover God’s will from scripture and his personal word to us.
 Once we know God’s will, it’s our responsibility to enforce it in our domain; we have authority in our domain and God won’t usurp it.
 He gave us free will and authority, and he honors both.